 This year many of us opted to reduce our alcohol intake, due to the associated health benefits this brings.
 This has led to companies racing to bring out non-alcoholic beers, spirits and cocktails in an attempt to satisfy the nation's thirst for hangover-free drinking.
 For the 1 in 5 teetotal British adults, this is great news, with the likes of Seedlip non-alcoholic gin, and Brew Dog’s range of alcohol free IPA’s providing great alternatives when the moment calls for a tipple!
 This trend is expected to continue into 2021, making dry January a little easier for the over 4 million of us pledging to take part.
 So, we’ll be frequenting the numerous ‘dry bars’ cropping up across the country, to enjoy booze-free spirits, saintly alcohol-free wines and sodas crafted from elderflower, nettle, ginseng and rhubarb.
 (Try a mocktail in the Village Pub!)

 While CBD may be viewed by many as a trendy buzz word, the hemp plant as a whole offers many benefits that the US health market is already starting to get behind.
-Hemp seeds are being used as a plant-based protein source and it’s leaves being used as a green-leafy vegetable that can be blitzed into a juice.
 While the UK tends to follow in the footsteps of America when it comes to health trends, it’s yet to be seen if this one will catch on.